mjzzanichelli/aws-todo/README.md

 ## Infrastructure

-To run the solution, it is neccessary to have an application set-up in AWS.
+To run the solution, it is neccessary to have an application set-up in AWS Amplify.
 Follow the steps described [here](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/) to know how.

-Use the content in [./amplify.yml](./amplify.yml) to setup correct deployment steps.
+Use the content of [./amplify.yml](./amplify.yml) to setup correct deployment steps and make sure the output directory is set to `./src/`

 This package comes with prebuilt scripts to: